-The Company's latest organizational structure is as follows:
+The Company's organizational structure as at 31 December 2024 is as follows:

-Through the Organisational structure, the Company sets its Internal Governance framework.
-The Organisational Structure incorporates the various organisational and functional reporting lines, as well as the different roles and responsibilities therein, while it also facilitates the compliance of the Company with the principle of segregation of duties and helps in the avoidance and control of possible conflicts of interest situations within the Company.
+Through the said structure, the Company incorporates a strict Internal Governance framework.
+Furthermore, the Organisational Structure incorporates the various organisational and functional reporting lines, as well as the different roles and responsibilities therein, while it also facilitates the compliance of the Company with the principle of segregation of duties and helps in the avoidance and control of possible conflicts of interest situations within the Company.
 The Company has in place the Internal Operations Manual which lays down the activities, processes, duties and responsibilities of the Board, Senior Management and staff constituting the Company.
 Moreover, the Company implements and maintains adequate risk management policies and procedures which identify the risks relating to the Company's activities, processes and systems, and where appropriate, sets the level of risk tolerated by the Company.
 The Company adopts effective arrangements, processes and systems, in light of that level of risk tolerance, where applicable.